luizpvas/functuts/priv/tutorials/en/04-caching-in-elixir-without-redis.md

 Transfer/sec:  130.98MB
 ```

 That's a **huge** difference.
-The average response time went from 140ms to 5.2ms and we were able to respond to 204k total requests instead of 5k.
+The average response time went from 140ms to 5.2ms and we were able to respond to 204k total requests instead of 5k, which is about 13k req/sec.

-I see this implementation as a huge performance benefit with very little drawback. `ConCache` uses `ETS` internally, and `ETS` stores data in memory.
-Memory consumption is not an issue for me here because the amount of cached things is not gonna grow.
-It's at most one entry per tutorial and one entry for the list of tutorials.
+This caching strategy brings a performance boost with very little drawback. `ConCache` uses `ETS` internally, and `ETS` stores data in memory.
+Memory consumption is not an issue for me here because the amount of cached things is not gonna grow &mdash; it's at most one entry per tutorial and one entry for the list of tutorials.